What is The Dark Side of Entrepreneurship?

 The above lines came from my conversation with college buddies who are employees in some of the best companies.

-I am sure, the employees in our company do not have any better views to share.
+I am sure the employees in our company do not have any better views to share about me.

-They have their own reasons to believe, how lucky I am.
+They have their reasons to believe how lucky I am.